 Velamen: This is an outer protective coating of the orchid root, maximizing the surface area where roots can absorb water and nutrients.
 The actual root is a string-like structure, that is very tiny.
 The velamen is a thin layer around that root, practically duplicating the surface area it has to capture nutrients that come floating by in the wind.
 The velamen’s color is how I determine whether or not it’s time to water again.
 If the velamen is green, leave the orchid alone.
 If the velamen is silvery-gray, it’s time to water.

-Resources: The articles below do not stay on my website, but direct you to other good resources.
-It's always important to read other's opinions and compare notes.
+The articles below do not stay on my website, but direct you to other good resources.
+It’s always important to read other’s opinions and compare notes.

-Orchid Plant Parts and Why they Matter, written by Sue Bottom
+Orchid Plant Parts and Why they Matter

-Orchid Morphological Features, which is the dictionary explanation of orchid anatomy.
+Orchid Morphological FeaturesOpens in a new tab., which is the dictionary explanation of orchid anatomy.

 I've hoped this helped with your knowledge about orchids.